anthony-mills/s3-video/readme.txt

 = 0.982 =
 * Renamed view files to create uniform naming sructure across the plugin views
+* Shortcodes for video and playlist can now be inserted directly into the post / page editor from the media manager

 = 0.981 =
 * Improved formatting of change log